 Grievances arising from the provisions of this Section shall be submitted in writing and include the dates on which the alleged out of class work occurred and a description of the alleged higher level work performed.
-Grievances pertaining to this Section may be processed through Arbitration.
+Grievances pertaining to this Section may be processed in accordance with the grievance and arbitration procedure delineated in Sections 1 and 2 of this Article.

 For the purpose of this Section, the calendar quarters shall be defined as beginning with the first full pay period in January through March 31, April 1 through June 30, July 1 through September 30, and October 1 through the last full pay period of the leave calendar year, which is the pay period that includes December 31.
-For employees of the State System of Higher Education, the calendar quarters for the purpose of this Article shall be defined as January 1 through March 31, April 1 through June 30, July 1 through September 30, and October 1 through December 31.
+For employees of the Pennsylvania State System of Higher Education, the calendar quarters for the purpose of this Article shall be defined as January 1 through March 31, April 1 through June 30, July 1 through September 30, and October 1 through June 30, July 1 through September 30, and October 1 through June 30, July 1 through September 30, and October 1 through December 31.